Removal of Bees

 You will find very short (entertaining?) videos of bee removals on my Instagram page here

-I regularly remove bee colonies from the walls and ceilings of homes.
 It may be quicker/cheaper to have the colony killed by an exterminator, but if the dead bees are left in place, they will create a foul smell as the bees and larvae go rancid.
 Additionally, if the honeycombs are left in place, they will attract ants and mice… Often the honey will be disturbed and will start to leak out of the walls months later.
 About 1/4 of my “removal” jobs are to remove dead colonies that are leaking honey.
 It is therefore usually best to open the wall/ceiling plasterboard to remove the entire bee colony and honeycombs.
-I typically INCLUDE restoration of the plasterboard, leaving it in a paint-ready state.
-The work takes anywhere from 2 – 10 hours and costs anywhere from $400 to $4,000 depending on ease of access and how large the colony is.

 Some colonies are very modest in size.
 This one in Chatswood was living in a hollow post.
+There was no charge for removal of this colony, I only asked the homeowner to buy some of my honey.

 This house in Lane Cove had an open floor-plan, so I installed sheeting to keep the bees and smoke out of the house.
-The colony had only been there for 3 months but had collected over 20kg of honey…
+The colony had only been there for 3 months but had collected over 10kg of honey…

-This was a very unique job, at the Metro Trains depot at Tallawong.
+This was a unique job, at the Metro Trains depot at Tallawong.
 The bees had moved into the hollow core of a cable spool.
 I removed the cable and peeled back the decaying wood veneers to expose the colony:

 If access to the wall/ceiling/tree cavity is impossible, I can do a “Trap Out” colony removal.
 I place a one-way door over the entrance and a beehive beyond that.
 Over several weeks, all the bees will have to leave the hive (they never poop in the hive), but the one-way door prevents them from getting back in.
 They establish themselves in the external hive, which I can then move to an acceptable location.